 Do something relaxing such as walking on the beach, or spending time in a quiet area such as a city park.
 Sometimes just giving the brain time out will give you both time to think with more clarity.
 Do this and you will see the benefit.

-- Have an early night three times a week
+- Have an early night at least once a week

 Rest is important to the brain and yourself, so an early night every now and then can be very valuable.